nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The given index is invalid
+The given index of the group is invalid.
     * 1a1.
-ArchDuke shows an error message
+ArchDuke shows an error message.

-  Use case resumes at step 1
+    Use case resumes from step 1.

 **Use case: UC06 - Add task in a group**